asyncapi/bindings/ros2/README.md

 - It consist on a ROS 2 Jazzy application running with Fast DDS as RMW.
 -  `/turtlesim` node is a subscriber of the `/turtle1/cmd_vel` topic and its qos policies.
 - The interface of the `/turtle1/cmd_vel` topic is `Twist` that has a nested type: `Vector3`.
 Both of them are part of the standard package `geometry_msgs`.
-- `Vector3` has already the types converted to AsyncAPI types and formats (number and double), instead of using the ROS2 types.
+- `Vector3` has already the types converted to AsyncAPI types and formats (number and double), instead of using the ROS 2 types.
 - There is one file (head-asyncapi.yaml) that references the different standard/custom packages.
 This packages contains the strucute of its messages.

   ```